Where to find the best afternoon tea with kids in London (2024)

 For parents there’s fizzy lifting Champagne, although whether or not you will float to the ceiling remains to be seen.

-When: Wednesday to Friday, 12pm – 3pm; Saturday and Sunday (plus school and bank holidays) until 4pm
+Tea is served at One Aldwych from Wednesday to Friday, 12pm – 3pm; Saturday and Sunday (plus school and bank holidays) until 4.30pm.
+Additional tea dates are being added for the May half term.

 Cost: £50 per child under the age of 12; from £70 per adult.